 Educational field trips may be taken during the school year under the teacher's direction with administrative approval.
 Parents may be asked to assist with these field trips.
 When trips are made in school buses outside of school district boundaries, parents will be notified.
 Students are required to have written permission from a parent or guardian on the school's field trip permission form prior to going on a field trip.
 Permission will not be granted over the phone.
 When students are on field trips, all rules of student conduct and discipline apply.
-Signed permission forms will be recognized as permission granted until the student is no longer in attendance at Menahga Public School.
 If a parent would prefer that a student not attend a particular field trip, please contact the classroom teacher.